 Silicon Slopes: Tech and Startup LOC Demand

-The Silicon Slopes corridor — broadly defined as the Utah County tech cluster including Lehi, American Fork, Provo, and extending into southern Salt Lake County — presents a different lending picture.
-This area concentrates 5,000+ tech companies including established names like Domo, Pluralsight, and Qualtrics alongside hundreds of growth-stage startups.
+The Silicon Slopes corridor is broadly defined as the Utah County tech cluster.
+It includes Lehi, American Fork, Provo, and extends into southern Salt Lake County.

 Utah Credit Union Advantage: Rates and Membership